tobyndax/Courses/slidesummary.md

   - Under reasonable assumptions: Maximum likelihood estimates.

-* In general: leads to solving non-linear equations -Iterative methods are necessary
+* In general: leads to solving non-linear equations
+  - Iterative methods are necessary
-  -Exception: point/line intersections in 2D
+  - Exception: point/line intersections in 2D

 * Instead we can minimise algebraic errors, ||Ax||, defined in the embedding space of the homogeneous coordinates.
-  -In general: these have no geometric interpretation in the corresponding Euclidean space.
+  - In general: these have no geometric interpretation in the corresponding Euclidean space.

 * Depending on which constraint we use for x:
-  -inhomogeneous method.
+  - inhomogeneous method.
-  -homogeneous method
+  - homogeneous method
-    *Characterises the solution (unique/not unique, exists or not) *Hartley normalisation
+    * Characterises the solution (unique/not unique, exists or not)
+    * Hartley normalisation
-    *Computationally more complex then the inhom. method.
+    * Computationally more complex then the inhom. method.

 Lecture 1g:
 ==